sswietoniowski/learning-go/projects/00_mini/03_aws_lambda/README.md

 Of course, you also need an AWS account or a **LocalStack** instance running (requires Docker).

-To install `localstack`, you can run the following command:
+To install LocalStack, you can run the following command:

 ```bash
 pip install localstack
 ```

-To start `localstack`, you can run the following command:
+To start LocalStack, you can run the following command:

 ```bash
 localstack start -d